Citing your data

 - The Pure record is validated and a landing page for the digital object identifier to resolve to is created on the university Knowledgebase portal

 Datasets and supporting documentation should be in a finalised state and uploaded to Pure before the digital object identifier is minted.

 Further guidance on the joint steps required to publish both research publications and data, including how to use the 'place-holder' DOI, can be found in the LibGuide: Integrated Workflow for Publications and Datasets

 Data access statements describe the location of data supporting a publication and the conditions under which they can be accessed.

 - Data access statements are required for all research publications, especially those in receipt of publicly-funded research

 - They are a requirement of many funders' data policies as outlined in the Concordant on Open Research Data (Principle #8)

-- Inclusion of a data access statement in articles acknowledging funded research is also a requirement of the University's Research Data Policy
+- Inclusion of a data access statement in articles acknowledging funded research is also a requirement of the University's Research Data Management & sharing Policy